-- Dividends and profits calculated after the payment of income tax, distributed, paid or credited by domestic companies to other local and foreign companies, branches of foreign companies and nonresident individuals - b.
+- b.
 Exempt income consecrated in international treaties; - c.
 Income received by non-profit private organizations and by political parties; - d.
 Interest received by individuals for their savings accounts and deposits, paid by financial institutions of Ecuador; - e.
 Income received by Government colleges and Universities; - f.
 Income arising out of non-monetary investments made by entities that maintain oil & gas contracts with the Government; - g.
 Income earned from the occasional sale of real estate. - Income derived from capital gains, profits, benefits or financial yields distributed by investment funds, welfare funds, pension funds and merchant trust funds to their beneficiaries, provided said funds have complied with their obligations as taxpayers; - i.
 Indemnities received from insurance policies, - j.
 Thirteen and fourteen salaries, - k.
-Severance indemnities received by workers and employees, etc. - I. Government Joint Venture, 10 years
+Severance indemnities received by workers and employees, etc. - I. Government Joint Venture, 10 years - m.

-- m.
 New Investment in Production, Trade and Investment.
 COPCI, 10 to 12 years - n.
-Travel, lodging and food expenses.
+Travel, lodging and food expenses. - o.
+The income obtained by taxpayers who carry out exclusive activities of any free digital technology that includes Ecuadorian added value. - p.
+In the Merger of Entities of the Popular and Solidarity Financial Sector - q.
+New Microenterprises.